kul-group/Kulkarni-Group-Handbook-v2/Literature.md

 ### Reading Tips

 Tips for keeping track of literature and reading more efficiently:

-Use Mendeley to organize the literature.
+- Use Mendeley to organize the literature.
 Use the watch folder functionality.
-Ambar - Read in the following order: conclusions/ summary --> intro --> figures/ captions --> whole paper Ambar - summarize the main results in a power point slide
+- Read in the following order: conclusions/ summary --> intro --> figures/ captions --> whole paper
+- summarize the main results in a power point slide

-Daniel - Practice makes perfect
+- Practice makes perfect

-Sam - Be judicious with your time, focus on paper sections with info which is new to you and be picky about the papers you read.
+- Be judicious with your time, focus on paper sections with info which is new to you and be picky about the papers you read.
-Sam - For many papers, initially read only the introduction section and look at the figures.
+- For many papers, initially read only the introduction section and look at the figures.
 The introduction gives you the background/significance of the work and summarizes the papers approach and results.

 ### Finding Papers

+- Connected Papers

+- Google Scholar: searches, citation alerts, author alerts

 ### Organizing Your Literature